 Looking for small jobs?
 Try accepting bids on Codeable, which is a great place to find developers for small customizations.

 - SkyVerge: Not because I work there, but because we take pride in being perfectionists.
 We don’t have the capacity to take on many client projects, but can usually get you in touch with the best fit for the job.

-- Lee Willis: eCommerce developer extraordinaire who works with many plugins.
+- Lee Willis: eCommerce developer extraordinaire who has been official WooCommerce plugins.